-It is increasingly true that solving the most pressing environmental public health problems requires professionals highly trained in quantitative reasoning.
-While it is crucial to study the biological mechanisms underlying environmentally-related diseases at the molecular level, it is also important to study the effects of environmental exposures that occur at the population level using epidemiological approaches.
-Both approaches provide insight into disease causation and often lead to the collection of very large data sets that require increasingly sophisticated quantitative (bioinformatic and statistical) tools to analyze.
+Solving the most pressing environmental public health problems requires professionals highly trained in quantitative reasoning.
+While it is crucial to study the biological mechanisms underlying environmentally related diseases at the molecular level, it is also important to study the effects of environmental exposures that occur at the population level using epidemiological approaches.
+Both approaches provide insight into disease causation and often lead to the collection of very large datasets that require sophisticated quantitative (bioinformatic and statistical) tools to analyze.